Tadenus/mobile_app_financial_projections/README.md

-  ﻿# Mobile-App-Financial-Projections-Python-Script
+  ﻿# mobile-app-financial-projections

-This script makes a Microsoft Excel format spreadsheet financial projection for mobile applications.
+This is a python script that makes a Microsoft Excel format spreadsheet financial projection for mobile applications.

 The script will calculate value at a certain amount of total users achieved and not over time.
 The headers are as follows: